Horses & Staff

 I work only with local people, born and raised in Uruguay, who really know the place, local habits and history.
-I support sustainable tourism, not accepting big groups and hiring little entrepreneurs (my local guide, gaucho assistants, transfer and family owned BBQ).
+I support sustainable tourism, not accepting big groups and hiring little entrepreneurs (my local guide, gaucho assistants, transfer, etc).
 My promise is to give you an authentic and personalised experience worth remembering, away from the typical "tourist traps", with respect for the nature and local culture.

 Mr. Aimé Tschiffely with Gato and Mancha, the legendary criollos who went from Buenos Aires to Washington DC (10.000 m) in 1925.